jarlg/central-types/README.md

 - **Theorem 4.19:** `BAut1 A` is a coherent H-space whenever `A` is central (see `hspace_twisted_baut`  and `iscoherent_hspace_twisted_baut1` in [`BAut1.v`](./BAut1.v))
 - Part of **Corollary 4.20:** `BAut1 A` is central whenever `A` is central (see `central_pbaut` in [`Central.v`](./Central.v))

+The current version from Oct 17, 2023 has been tested with Coq 8.18.0 against commit 687e370c of Coq-HoTT from Oct 17, 2023.
+Some things that were formerly in this repository have been merged into Coq-HoTT.

-This version has been tested with Coq 8.16.1 and Coq 8.17.0 against commit 832aef3e of Coq-HoTT from May 2, 2023.
+Version 1d6503fe from May 15, 2023 has been tested with Coq 8.16.1 and Coq 8.17.0 against commit 832aef3e of Coq-HoTT from May 2, 2023.

 You will need to create a `_CoqProject` file to build this project.
 If you have a local build of Coq-HoTT, you can use the below after filling in the link to your local build.